AliHamza-Coder/Ecommerce-CRM-V1/README.md

 #### MongoDB Setup:
 1. Create a free cluster at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)
 2. Set up a database user with read/write permissions
+3. **Configure Network Access (IP Whitelist):**
+   - Go to "Network Access" in the left sidebar
+   - Click "Add IP Address"
+   - For development: Add your current IP address or use `0.0.0.0/0` (allows access from anywhere - **not recommended for production**)
+   - For production: Add only specific IP addresses that need access to your database
-3. Under Database Deployments, click "Connect" on your cluster
+4. Under Database Deployments, click "Connect" on your cluster
-4. Select "Connect your application" and copy the connection string
+5. Select "Connect your application" and copy the connection string
-5. Replace `<username>` and `<password>` with your database user credentials
+6. Replace `<username>` and `<password>` with your database user credentials

 ## 🛡️ Security Best Practices